cisagov/get.gov/pages/help/help_faq.md

 For eligible government organizations, .gov domains are **FREE**!
 Learn how to get a [free .gov domain](../../domains/before/).

 ## I'm working with a government organization.
 Why do I have to provide personal information to request a domain on their behalf? {#working-with-a-gov-org}
+We verify personal information to prevent impersonation and make sure only authorized individuals can request domains for government organizations.

 Since most governments in the U.S. operate transparently, it’s usually not difficult to discover information about an organization.
 Anyone can easily find the names, roles, or email addresses of those employed, or details like official records, budgets, or a tax ID.
 However, it can be difficult to know whether someone approaching us actually is who they say they are, or that they really represent their purported organization.

 To prevent someone from using public information to impersonate a government or an official, as well as discourage unauthorized individuals or ineligible organizations from requesting a domain, we verify the identity of new domain requesters using Login.gov.
 Once your identity has been confirmed, we then conduct a manual review to assess whether you actually work for, or on behalf of, a government.